 You can contact me in the following ways:

 In a past life I served on the W3C RDF Working Group and briefly represented my previous employer on the Servlets and JSP expert groups.
 A lot of what I do takes place online; my online nick tends to be dehora or sometimes bdehora.
-More detail about me is available via Google or Yahoo.
+More detail about me is available via Google.

 You can see the kind of tech books I read via flickr.
-I'd love to write technical books, but can never seem to find the time to knuckle down.
+I'd love to write a technical book, but can never seem to find the time to knuckle down.
 Some day!
-In the meantime my weblog journal is where most of my writing activity takes place, with occasional essays on lesscode.org.
+In the meantime my weblog journal is where most of my writing activity takes place.

 I live in Dublin Ireland with my partner Orla and our 3 children.

 I was born in London, and spend my teens in Galway, focusing exclusively on sports, before moving to Dublin to go to Art College and then back to London to live and work.
-I have degrees in Industrial Design from NCAD, Dublin and Artificial Intelligence from U Westminster, London.
-I've worked a gamut of jobs, from undertaker's assistant to builder to bartender to clubs to product designer before ending up as a research developer with InterX, where I found my vocation lay with software.
+I have degrees in Industrial Design from NCAD Dublin, and Artificial Intelligence from U. Westminster London.
+I've worked a gamut of jobs, from undertaker's assistant to builder to bartender to clubs to product designer before ending up as a research developer where I found my vocation lay with software.
 In 2001 I returned to Dublin to raise my family.